-Projectcombo will be displayed with the associated remote projects to select .
+Containercombo will be displayed with the associated remote projects/containers to select .

 Authorize Applicationpage which is the last confirmation to allow Jira accessing the OSLC Remote Application information on behalf of the user you used to login .
 Authorize the access and then close the pop-up window when indicated if it is not closed automatically.

-Linkdialog, three new radio buttons may exist , :
+Linkdialog, two new radio buttons may exist , :

 Link to existing- allows linking the issue to an existing artifact.

 Create new- allows to create a new artifact before linking to it.

 Fill formbutton depending on your radio button selection.